ShaneBonkowski/shane-bonkowski-dot-com/documentation/newsletter-documentation/README.md

 - RSS allows users to subscribe easily using an RSS feed watcher, without all the extra steps.
 - When the RSS feed updates (new posts, comics, etc.), the feed watcher detects the change and sends an email to subscribers automatically.

-Currently, users can subscribe to the feed via [Follow.it](https://follow.it/) (or any other RSS subscription tool) by providing the following link to the RSS feed: https://shanebonkowski.com/feed.xml.
+Users can subscribe to the feed [here](https://follow.it/shane-s-games?leanpub), which links to the [Follow.it](https://follow.it/) RSS feed notifier service.
+More advanced users could also use any other RSS subscription tool by providing the following link to the RSS feed: https://shanebonkowski.com/feed.xml.

 This setup is simple, reliable, and keeps the content subscription-friendly without additional compliance overhead.

+In order to verify that I am the owner of this site to `Follow/it`, I needed to add the `verification-follow_it-FuM824HaauE8Nq9z8C75.html` file to `/public`.

 ## Adding new data types